jeremy9959/Mathematics-for-Machine-Learning/chapters/05-logistic-regression.md

 and working with the entire matrix may be impractical.

 One simple solution to this is to work with the data in batches.
 Each main iteration of gradient descent is made up of smaller steps, each of which works with a subset of the data matrix.
+These smaller steps could be single rows of the data matrix, or submatrices.